HB9IIU/ESP32-MLA-Manual-Tuner/RotaryEncoderController/README.md

 This folder contains the code for the **Sender ESP32**, which is attached to the rotary encoder.

 ### Quick Start
-For detailed step-by-step instructions, please refer to the main project documentation in the **`Documentation`** folder or the project root README.
+For detailed step-by-step instructions, please refer to the main project page.

 ### Included Files
 - **`IOTest.cpp__`**: Test script for verifying connections to the rotary encoder and LEDs.